the-turing-way/the-turing-way/book/content/remote_events/01/activity-types.md

 At in-person events, panel discussions are usually led by a moderator, who has a number of tasks:

 - Introducing the topic that is being discussed;
-- introducing the members of the panel;
+- Introducing the members of the panel;
-- explaining the rules of the discussion to the panel and the audience, such as the order in which members are asked to answer a question, or time limits and other rules for giving answers;
+- Explaining the rules of the discussion to the panel and the audience, such as the order in which members are asked to answer a question, or time limits and other rules for giving answers;
-- moderating the discussion, for example by asking specific people specific questions.
+- Moderating the discussion, for example by asking specific people specific questions.

 After some rounds of questions from the moderator to the panel, the discussion is often opened up to the audience, members of which can then ask the panel further questions.
 It is, agagin, the task of the moderator to pick the people to ask questions, and to moderate answers.